yezkez10/tp/docs/DeveloperGuide.md

 The delete command deletes a patient, doctor or appointment identified by their index in the displayed list.
 The deletion is done through the `deletePerson`, `deleteDoctor` and `deleteAppointment` functions in `ModelManager`.

-Given below is an example usage scenario for DeleteCommand and how the delete mechanism behaves.
+Given below is an example usage scenario for `DeleteCommand` and how this delete mechanism behaves.

 Step 1.
 The user launches the application.
-All patients are shown on the application as an indexed list. <br>
+All patients are shown on the application as an indexed list.

 Step 2.
 The user executes `delete 3` command to delete the third patient in the displayed list.
+The `DeleteCommandParser` creates a `DeleteCommand`.

+Step 3.
+The execution of the `DeleteCommand` calls `Model#deletePerson(personToDelete)` to delete the person from the filtered list of patients.

 The following sequence diagram shows how the `DeleteCommand` class works.